Estimate Consumption from a Bill Total

 - Prior to this call, we've created an account called

-so the calculator knows we're talking dollars instead of kWh or kW. - The second input sets our initial guess of monthly consumption.
-Instead of choosing a particular value, I'm telling the API to use our database of typicals to set the first guess.
+propertyInputsarray.
+These are the inputs to our calculation.
+The first one is the most important one.
+For the billing period, our customer's cost is $60.49, so we send in atotalproperty with adataValueof 60.49.
+We also need to set theunittocostso the calculator knows we're talking dollars instead of kWh. - The second input sets our initial guess of usage.
+Instead of choosing a particular value, we tell the API to use our database of Typicals to set the first guess.
 This has two advantages: the typical profile should start out closer to the customer's actual usage, resulting in fewer guesses and a faster response.
 More importantly, it will give you fine-grained hourly data for your guess, resulting in more accurate results for TOU customers.

 Once we've got our request set up, we run it.
-Here are the results:
+This response snippet has been shortened to show the estimated usage in summary.kWh:

 {